-- (5) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) open and maintain a register of the persons who attend the gathering; or - (b) ensure that the register of the persons referred to in paragraph (a) is opened and maintained, for the purpose of recording the particulars of persons who attend the gathering. - (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation(2): - (b) [paragraph (b) deleted by section 4(e) of Government Notice 54 of 2021] - (c) fails or refuses to obey an instruction issued under subregulation (4); or - (d) contravenes or fails to comply with subregulation (5) or (6), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation (2); - (b) fails or refuses to obey an instruction issued under subregulation (4); or - (c) contravenes or fails to comply with subregulation (5) or (6), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.